Matthis-F/Lora-LoraWan/README.md

     sudo su
     echo "dtoverlay=gpio-no-irq" >> /boot/config.txt

-# How to configure it ?

-  Once you have installed the gateway you will need to configure it

-  There is a configuration file named __config.gw__ in the Gateway folder of the project

-  Use this file to configure :

-    - Your Lora module pins
-    - Radio Frequency Setting to match your local regulation
-    - Radio Power Setting to match your local regulation
-    - LoraWAN Server(s)
-    - Routes for accessing Nodes

-  Default values are working with [this](https://www.tindie.com/products/m2m/1-channel-lorawan-gateway-shield-for-raspberry-pi4/) sheild and match France Regulations

-  __If you are not located in France check what frequency and power value you are allowed to use before using the Gateway__

-  If your module can take advantage of PA_BOOST you can set the Power value up to 23dBm max if not the maximum uis 14dBm

 # How to use it ?

 To start the gateway server just launch the rf95_server script :